 During the second week the following aspects of the anthropological and paleopathological study will be dealt with:

 Session 1: 17-21 June | Session 2: 15-19 July

 Warning: the calendar might be modified depending on the speed of progression of the students.

-Meals are not included.
-However, participants in the Summer School will be provided with a “dining card” to access the students’ cafeteria for lunch and dinner.
-A complete meal at the students’ cafeteria of the University of Pisa cost €4.
+Participants in the Summer School will be provided with a “dining card” to access the students’ cafeteria for lunch and dinner.
+The meals at the students’ cafeteria of the University of Pisa cost €4.

 An occasion to visit Italy

 Pisa is located in a strategic position that allows you to reach the main cities and touristic localities easily.
 In half an hour it is possible to arrive in Lucca, a perfectly preserved medieval town surrounded by Renaissance walls.
 Florence, considered the birthplace of the Renaissance age, featuring countless monuments and art masterpieces, is only 1 hour away by train.
 The connection to Rome is direct with a 3-hour trip.
 By coach you can also reach the city of Volterra, located in the interior of Tuscany, with its many archeological monuments, and in 2 hours you can reach the pearls of Ligurian tourism, the Cinque Terre.

 The cost includes Summer School activities (lectures, laboratory activities and instruments, staff costs), a “dining card” to access the students’ cafeteria for lunch and dinner, the visit to the archaeological excavation of Badia Pozzeveri (train ticket and lunch) and the visit to the Museum of Anatomy.
 International travel to Italy is not included in these fees and is the students’ sole responsibility.
 Payment withholding are not included.